Generic Name: onabotulinumtoxinA

 For simultaneous treatment with glabellar lines, the dose is 24 Units for lateral canthal lines and 20 Units for glabellar lines (see Glabellar Lines Administration and Figure 1), with a total dose of 44 Units.

-- For injection: 50 Units, vacuum-dried powder in a single-use vial for reconstitution
+- For injection: 50 Units, vacuum-dried powder in a single-dose vial for reconstitution

-- For injection: 100 Units, vacuum-dried powder in a single-use vial for reconstitution
+- For injection: 100 Units, vacuum-dried powder in a single-dose vial for reconstitution

 The potency Units of Botox Cosmetic are specific to the preparation and assay method utilized.
 They are not interchangeable with other preparations of botulinum toxin products and, therefore, units of biological activity of Botox Cosmetic cannot be compared to nor converted into units of any other botulinum toxin products assessed with any other specific assay method [see Description (11)].

-No definitive serious adverse event reports of distant spread of toxin effect associated with dermatologic use of BOTOX/Botox Cosmetic at the labeled dose of 20 Units (for glabellar lines), 24 Units (for lateral canthal lines), 44 Units (for simultaneous treatment of lateral canthal lines and glabellar lines), or 100 Units (for severe primary axillary hyperhidrosis) have been reported.
+No definitive serious adverse event reports of distant spread of toxin effect associated with dermatologic use of BOTOX/Botox Cosmetic at the labeled dose of 20 Units (for glabellar lines), 24 Units (for lateral canthal lines), 40 Units (for forehead lines with glabellar lines), 44 Units (for simultaneous treatment of lateral canthal lines and glabellar lines), 64 Units (for simultaneous treatment of lateral canthal lines, glabellar lines, and forehead lines), or 100 Units (for severe primary axillary hyperhidrosis) have been reported.

 No definitive serious adverse event reports of distant spread of toxin effect associated with BOTOX for blepharospasm at the recommended dose (30 Units and below), strabismus, or chronic migraine at the labeled doses have been reported.